Vyral/base-template/_posts/2019-03-26-how-buyers-should-approach-multiple-offer-scenarios.md

 {% include youtube.html %}

-We’ve found a home that we really want, but it’s entangled in a multiple-offer situation.
-What do we do?
-I’ll shed some light on what to think about in this type of scenario this Tuesday.&nbsp;
+"We’ve found a home that we really want, but it’s entangled in a multiple-offer situation.
+What do we do?"
+I’ll shed some light on what to think about in this type of scenario today.&nbsp;

 Even before writing your offer on the home, **have an inspection done first.**&nbsp;

 **See which contingencies you really need and which ones you can live without.** Do you need to have a finance or appraisal contingency?
 If not, you can elevate your offer by taking them out.&nbsp;

-If you have your heart set on a home, **put your best foot forward when making your offer.** Knowing that another buyer that might be willing to pay more is right behind you, ask yourself: **What is my real number?** It’s important to cement a threshold in your mind, so you know how high you’ll be willing to go in a bidding war.&nbsp;
+If you have your heart set on a home, **put your best foot forward when making your offer.** Knowing that another buyer that might be willing to pay more is right behind you, ask yourself: **What is my real number?** It’s important to cement a threshold in your mind so you know how high you’ll be willing to go in a bidding war.&nbsp;

 {% include pullquote.html %}